lpsinger/userguide/early_warning.rst

 demonstrated that in principle it is possible to sent out GCN Notices in advance of a BNS merger.
 Based on the current expect BNS merger rate,  we expect O(1) event per year to be detected before merger in O4.

-**We have commissioned capability to produce and distribute early warning gravitational-wave alerts up to tens of seconds before merger.
+**We have commissioned the capability to produce and distribute early warning gravitational-wave alerts up to tens of seconds before merger.
 We have also reduced the latency of ordinary post-merger alerts to within tens of seconds after merger.**